-ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 11.
-Trust responses should demonstrate how recent investments will ensure equitable access by all young people in foster care to avail of GEM. over a prolonged period of time then the LAC review process will consider discharge of an existing care order.
+ISSI JE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 11.
+Effective arrangements should be in place to manage an increasing number of children who are looked after, those who are placed in kinship and non-kinship foster care, in keeping with the provisions and entitlements of GEM Trust responses should demonstrate how recent investments will ensure equitable access by all young people in foster care to avail of GEM. over a prolonged period of time then the LAC review process will consider discharge of an existing care order.
 This process takes account of parental review and those of a child/ young person, plus an agreed support package if required.
 The Trust's project to review those placements, subject to Care Orders at home, is continuing with an in depth analysis of each placement to determine if an application could be made to discharge the Care Order.
 All Young People in care are fully supported to remain in their kinship or non-kinship foster placements post 18, if this is keeping with their pathway plan.
-The GEM Scheme Guidance provides advice on the range of categories of financial support available to those young people and carers who meet the respective GEM criteria and this is monitored through bi-annual reviews of the young person's Pathway Plan.
+The GEM Scheme Guidance provides advice on the range of categories of financial support available to those young people and carers who meet the respective GEM criteria and this is monitored through bi-annual reviews of 12.
+Effective arrangements should be in place to meet the increasing demand for Autism Services to include the creation of an Trust responses should demonstrate plans to address autism waiting lists in line with the Autism Access Standard and support the development of an the young person's Pathway Plan.
 There is a GEM Social Worker based in the Leaving Care Service, who has oversight of the scheme and provides monthly data on the number of young people and carers and the financial support that they receive.
-The GEM Social Worker in partnership with the young person, carer, Leaving Care Social Worker (or if applicable, the Personal Advisor) monitors ongoing membership of the scheme.
-12. Effective arrangements should be in place to meet the increasing demand for Autism Services to include the creation of an integrated care system for Trust responses should demonstrate plans to address autism waiting lists in line with the Autism Access Standard and support the development of an integrated service model to include BHSCT has continued to press for the development of the Managed Care Network and has been fully engaged in the development of the regional review's report into this area of care for our Children and Young People (C&YP).
+The GEM Social Worker in partnership with the young person, carer, Leaving Care Social Worker (or if applicable, the Personal Advisor) monitors on- going membership of the scheme.
+BHSCT has continued to press for the development of the Managed Care Network and has been fully engaged in the development of the regional review's report into this area of care for our Children